 Ideas and inspiration

-Here's a prompt to get you started:
+Here's an idea to get you started:

-Many writers are inspired by everyday life.
+You don't have to look far for ideas.
 Dostoevsky, for example, wrote several of his novels after reading newspaper accounts of real events.
 As we know, however, many news stories can be quite depressing.
 For a happier ending, try looking through positive news sites like this one.
 Find a story about an individual achievement and write about the moment things changed.

 And here are a few more resources that can help you dive right in to your daily writing session: